Feyerabend/vm/vm4/README.md

 	HALT
 ```

-And then the assembler spits out the "binary" file:
+And then the assembler spits out the "binary" (integer) file:

 ```shell
 38,13,0,28,0,12,0,27,1,5,11,16,27,1,30,